Epoxy vs Polyaspartic Garage Floor: Why We Switched to 1-Day Polyaspartic

 See the Floortek Difference for Yourself

-The polyaspartic polyurea vs epoxy floor The debate is over for us.
+The polyaspartic polyurea vs. the epoxy floor.
+The debate is over for us.
 We've seen epoxy fail too many times.
 It cracks, it peels, and it yellows.
 We only install 1-day floor coatings using our advanced polyaspartic system because it's stronger, more flexible, and looks better for decades.

 We are so confident in our process and product that we back every installation with our Life-of-home warranty.
 This is the final word in the polyaspartic vs epoxy garage floor Debate.